-Let’s explore these differences using two sample employees: Non-exempt Nate and Exempt Ella.
+Let’s explore these differences in more detail using two differently classified employees (Non-Exempt Neil and Exempt Ella) as examples.

 Non-Exempt Employees: Not Paid if Notified in Advance

-Similarly, if your practice is opening late due to inclement weather, but you’ve notified employees in advance, Neil and your other non-exempt employees only need to be paid for hours worked that day.
+Similarly, if your practice is opening late due to inclement weather but you’ve notified employees in advance, your non-exempt employees only need to be paid for hours worked that day.

-But there’s one final possibility here: what if the practice is open on a snowy or otherwise inclement day, but Neil can’t make it in to work?
-Maybe he lives out on a rural road and the plows never get out there until they’ve been everywhere else.
-For non-exempt employees, the same rule applies.
+For non-exempt employees, the same rule applies if the office is open but they are unable to make it to work.
 Unless they are using PTO, a non-exempt employee only gets paid for time actually worked.
-If the practice is open but Neil stays home, you do not have to pay him for the day.
+If the practice is open but Neil stays home, you do not have to pay him for any hours at all.

-Speaking of judgment calls about inclement weather, be careful of appearing to force an employee to drive when they do not feel that it is safe to do so.
-(This is a tricky area, but the CEDR employee handbook actually addresses this in the proper way.)
+Speaking of judgment calls about inclement weather, be careful about appearing to force an employee to drive when they do not feel that it is safe to do so.
+(This is a tricky area, but all CEDR employee handbooks actually address this in the proper way.)

 Exempt Employees: Generally Paid